-J. Marie Croft (Joanne) is a life-long resident of Nova Scotia, Canada, but spends a lot of time in Regency England with Jane Austen's beloved characters.
-She has written a dozen Austenesque stories: three novels, three novellas, and six short stories for anthologies.
-Joanne shares with her husband a love of their adult twin daughters, a spoiled calico cat, the great outdoors, geocaching, and British crime dramas.
+I'm a life-long resident of Nova Scotia, Canada, but I spend a lot of time in Regency England with Jane Austen's beloved characters.
+I've written more than a dozen Austenesque stories--novels, novellas, and short stories for anthologies.

 I was, and am, an avid reader but never thought I'd be a writer.